romelperez/noxtron/README.md

 - The playground app will persist in the browser URL the state of the controls and the source code of the sandbox so it can be easily shared with more people.
 - The editor is not available in mobile browsers.
-- The final bundles can have 5MB or more due to the JavaScript and TypeScript transpilers, the type definitions, and provided sandboxes source code.
+- The playground app final bundles can have 5MB or more due to the JavaScript and TypeScript transpilers, the type definitions, and provided sandboxes source code.
+  The sandbox app will depend only on user setup.

 ## Example Use Case